-Day 1: Arrival
+Day 1: Departure

-Day 2: Mabamba Wetlands
+Day 3: Mabamba Wetlands

 We take an early breakfast and then head to the Mabamba Wetlands, a great spot for picking up some superb birds on our very first morning.
 We take to boats here to go through channels in the swamp, looking for the mighty, iconic, Shoebill!
 Other birds on this first full day should include Pink-backed Pelican, Long-tailed Cormorant, Yellow-billed Duck, Malachite Kingfisher, Long-toed Plover, Blue-headed Coucal, Blue-breasted Bee-eater, and many more.

 We then bird our way back to Entebbe looking for birds including African Open-billed Stork, Grey Kestrel, African Green Pigeon, Great Blue Turaco, Ross’s Turaco, Red-headed Lovebird, Broad-billed Roller, and various swifts, sunbirds, weavers and finches among others.

 Day 4: - Travel Day: Birding on the way to Kibale